artarf/git-diff-staged/README.md

   variation uses the hunk surrounding cursor, if there are changes at that position.

-Also adds a vim-mode-plus Operator to toggle staging status for a movement:
+Also adds a some vim-mode-plus stuff

+Operator to toggle staging status for a movement
 - `git-diff-staged:toggle-staged`

+TextObjects to operate with e.g. `toggle-staged` Operator.
+These all work identically.
+- `git-diff-staged:inner-hunk`
+- `git-diff-staged:a-hunk`
+- `git-diff-staged:hunk`

+Motions to move forward/backward by hunk(s)
+- `git-diff-staged:move-to-next-hunk`
+- `git-diff-staged:move-to-previous-hunk`

 Note that you don't need to save the file to modify the index.